roberto/flow-talk-imposible-es-mejor/slides.md

 sendData()
 ```

-Note: forget something and it will throw an error
+Note: Forget something and it will throw an error

 ----

+Muchos escenarios -> muchas pruebas

 ```js
 describe('sendData', () => {